Candidate Frequently Asked Questions

 Filing Offices:

-• County office – receive and file paperwork with the County Elections Office in Prescott.
-County candidate packets are available beginning in June of the year preceding the election year.
+• For County Office – receive and file paperwork with the County Elections Office in Prescott.
 The County Candidate Packets are available online here.

-• Special District boards – receive and file paperwork with the County Elections Office in Prescott.
-Special District candidate packets are available around 180 days prior to the district’s election.
+• For Special District Candidates – receive and file paperwork with the County Elections Office in Prescott.
 The Special District Candidate Packet is available here.

-• School Board – receive and file paperwork with the Yavapai County Education Service Agency (ESA) Office.
+• For School Governing Board Candidates – receive and file paperwork with the Yavapai County Education Service Agency (ESA) Office.

-• City or Town Council Seat – receive and file paperwork with that City or Town Clerk’s office.
-Click here for Government Related Links.
+• For City or Town Council Candidates – receive and file paperwork with that City or Town Clerk’s Office.

 Who can sign my petitions?

-Signatures must be obtained from qualified electors who are eligible to vote for the candidate whose nomination petition they are signing.
-If you are running for a County office, signers are registered in the district you are running for, registered with your same political party, or registered “independents.”
-If you are running for a Special District, anyone registered to vote in your district can sign your petitions.
+Petition Signatures must be obtained from qualified electors who are eligible to vote for the candidate.
+If you are running for a County office, signers must be registered in the district you are running for, registered with your same political party, or registered as "nonpartisan.”
+If you are running for a Special District, anyone registered to vote in your district can sign your petitions as special district candidates run as nonpartisan candidates.

-PLEASE NOTE: If you are running for a Special District that crosses into another county, you can collect signatures from voters in the other county, but you will want separate petition pages for each County.
+PLEASE NOTE: If you are running for a Special District that crosses into another county, you may collect signatures from voters in the other county, but you will need separate petition pages for each County.

 Who do I call to complain about a political sign?

-The Elections office provides candidates with guidelines on sign posting, but is not an enforcement agency.
-You can call the Public Works Department or whichever jurisdiction (e.g. State, County, City or Town) that the sign is in for more information on filing a complaint.
+The Elections office provides candidates with guidelines on sign posting but is not an enforcement agency.
+Please call the Yavapai County Public Works Department for signs posted on County right of way to file a complaint.
+928-771-3183 or e-mail web.public.works@yavapaiaz.gov